jonnonz1/nz-statute-book/acts/public/1990/commodity-levies-act-1990.md

   (e) a right of appeal to a District Court Judge against decisions of mediators; and (f) any other matters relating to the resolution of such disputes.

-### 12 Orders are confirmable instruments
-(1) The explanatory note of a levy order made under section 4 must indicate that— (a) it is a confirmable instrument under section 47B of the Legislation Act 2012; and (b) it is revoked at a time stated in the note, unless earlier confirmed by an Act of Parliament; and (c) the stated time is the applicable deadline under section 47C(1)﻿(a) or (b) of that Act.
-(2)
+### 12 Minister must indicate whether orders to continue in force
-(3) Unless a levy order has already been—the Minister on whose recommendation it was made shall, by notice published in the Gazette at least 6 months before the time at which the order may be revoked by section 47C(1)﻿(a) or (b) of the Legislation Act 2012, indicate the Minister's intentions with regard to its continuing in force.
+(1) The Minister on whose recommendation a levy order was made must indicate the Minister's intentions with regard to the levy order continuing in force by publishing a notice in the Gazette at least 6 months before the deadline that applies under subpart 3 of Part 5 of the Legislation Act 2019 (the 6-month date).
-  (a) revoked; or
-  (b) disallowed under Part 3 of the Legislation Act 2012; or (c) confirmed by an Act of Parliament,—
+(2) However, subsection (1) does not apply if the levy order has already been revoked, disallowed under subpart 2 of Part 5 of the Legislation Act 2019, or confirmed by an Act before the 6-month date.

 ### 13 Levy orders in force no more than 6 years unless extended
 (1) A levy order is in force for a period of 6 years and, unless extended under subsection (2) or sooner revoked, is revoked at the end of that 6-year period.